Islam: The second largest

 Abid Qureshi has written an essay: "Islam’s View on War and Terrorism: A Survey of the Qur’an and Prophetic Traditions."
 It is available on his blog at: http://abidnyc.wordpress.com

-- Ramadan Times published timetables for the next Ramadan at: http://www.ramadantimes.co.uk/
+- Ramadan Times published timetables for the next observance of Ramadan at: http://www.ramadantimes.co.uk/

 The following information sources were used to prepare and update the above